 One a Penny, Two a Penny, Hot Cross Buns!

-Hot cross buns are traditionally baked for lent, the 40 days before Easter.
-On Good Friday they have been served to commemorate Christ’s suffering on the cross.
-However, the bun acquired mythical properties during the centuries.
-Early literature reveals that the hot cross bun was better known as the Good Friday Bun.
+Hot cross buns are traditionally baked to be eaten during Lent, the 40 days before Easter.
+The bun acquired mythical properties over the centuries and early literature reveals that the hot cross bun was also known as the Good Friday Bun.

-The most famous story says the hot cross buns origins date to the 12th century when an Anglican monk was sent to have placed the sign of the cross on the buns to honor Good Friday.
-Throughout history, the bun has received credit for special virtues, among them that of ensuring friendship between two people sharing a bun.
-An old rhyme states, “half for you and half for me, between us two good luck shall be”.
+The most famous story says that the origins of the Hot Cross Bun date to the 12th century when an English monk was said to have placed the sign of the cross on the buns to honor Good Friday.
+Throughout history the bun has received credit for special virtues, among them that of ensuring friendship between two people sharing a bun.
+An old rhyme states, “Half for you and half for me, between us two, good luck shall be.”

 450g bread (strong) flour